Kenneth G. Kelley

 For 18 seasons Anthony Pezzano conducted the Schenectady Sympphony, developing its capability and extending its repertoire to include the symphonies of Brahms and demanding contemporary works.
 A native of Schenectady, Mr. Pezzano attended local schools and earned a B.A. degree in Music from Ithaca College.
 Until his retirement in 1983 he taught music in the Schenectady Public Schools.

-Charles Schneider continues in his 30th season with the Schenectady Symphony.
+Charles Schneider recently retired at his 35th season with the Schenectady Symphony.
 A native of Albert Lea, Minnesota, his extensive credits include conducting the National Orchestra of Monaco, Bernstein’s “Westside Story” at Lincoln Center, and the National Orchestra of Bulgaria.
-In addition to the Schenectady Symphony, he is also the Music Director of the Catskill Symphony Orchestra.
+In addition to the Schenectady Symphony, he was was also the Music Director of the Catskill Symphony Orchestra.